eurostat/NutsDorlingCartogram/README.md

 # Cartogram Definition

 Accessible methods and their respective parameters.
-Where possible, values can be defined for each NUTS level; whereby a change in nUTS level using the NUTS
+Where possible, values can be defined for each NUTS level; whereby a change in NUTS level using the NUTS selector will rebuild the visualization using the parameters corresponding to the new NUTS level.

 Method | Description | Type | Required | Default Value
 :--------- | :--------- | :--------- | :--------- | :---------